Saturday, March 23, 2024

 No explanation is given of why that is or if this is after controlling for course selection.
 Do black students take more expensive courses?
 I don't know, so I can't say if this claim is even meaningful.

-"And as industries either saturate or abandon captive communities, predatory capitalism can engineer stereotypes with its systematic and selective exploitation and exclusion.'
+"And as industries either saturate or abandon captive communities, predatory capitalism can engineer stereotypes with its systematic and selective exploitation and exclusion."

 None of this means anything.
 He doesn't define what "saturating" a community would mean, nor how that community is "captive".
 He doesn't say what "engineering" a stereotype would look like.
 He doesn't show that "exploitation" has a meaning, let alone a negative one.